Why do we accept that emotional issues take years to resolve? (UPDATED: 2025 August.)

 A tech founder in SF placed a bounty for asking out crushes, something he had been unable to do despite hundreds of hours of IFS therapy and meditation over many years.
 After our first conversation, he went home, immediately went to sleep, woke up with muscle soreness, and within two weeks had easily asked out multiple crushes.

-UPDATE 11 months later: He’s in a happy relationship.
+Update 11 months later: He’s in a happy relationship.
 He asked her out in person.

 I’ve had some “one-off” successes like this too (sometimes in as little as 30 minutes, though this was in an environment where we had a lot of shared context).
 A lot of your intuitions about this match mine, and I hadn’t actually made the “anxious vs avoidant” heuristic explicit to myself until I read your account of it, so thank you!
 Also love the “bounty” idea, and will think about how I might be able to implement it in my own practice.